-Jnetics is involved in a wide range of activities that focus on three core areas: raising awareness, providing information, and improving testing options as outlined below.
+Jnetics is involved in a wide range of activities to achieve our core objectives.
+We focus on three core areas: raising awareness/education, providing information, and offering carrier screening for severe recessive Jewish genetic disorders (JGD).

-Our activities include PR campaigns in the Jewish press and via social media channels; presentations and group discussions at synagogues, Jewish organisations and schools; and targeted events with rabbis, community leaders and medical professionals.
+In addition, our activities include PR campaigns in the Jewish press and via social media channels; presentations and group discussions at synagogues and schools; and targeted events with rabbis, community leaders and medical professionals to broaden community understanding, and management, of JGDs.

 Through our website and other resources we help enable people to find the best information, services and support in the UK for those affected by Jewish genetic disorders.
 All are information is provided impartially and without judgement, helping people to manage their situations in the way that best fits their personal beliefs and circumstances.